 So in both cases, the cords of finance are taut.
 The stiff cytoskeleton of society is intact.
 The strong are disciplined by profit, the weak by charity.
 And money itself produces this discipline—no Order Castles, Spartan crypteia or Eton fagging are required, just the cold weight of gold in a man’s hand.
 (Have you ever held a gold coin?
 Bounced it off a table?
 It rings like a bell.)

-Zombie finance enters this elegant structure of spontaneous order as sulfuric acid enters a coral reef.
+Zombie finance enters this elegant structure of spontaneous order as carbonic acid enters a coral reef.
 The beautiful creatures of the reef, exquisitely adapted, are also exquisitely sensitive.
-They are not exquisitely adapted to sulfuric acid, anyway.
+They are not exquisitely adapted to carbonic acid, anyway.
 They die, and their bleached bones remain, perhaps with a coat of brown slime.

 While there are only two types of voluntary transaction—profitable and charitable—the profitable transaction of lending, i.e., the purchase of a promise of future money, almost deserves its own category.
 The loan is a ballet of such exquisite natural beauty that the mating fights of the Hawaiian monk seal, the stately, swirling parade of the hammerhead school, and the love song of the trilobite pale in comparison.